Selective Laser Sintering (SLS) Services

 Can waxes be used in SLS?

-We service and support types of wax printers, but generally these are Multi-Jet Fusion type printers.
+We service and support types of wax printers, but generally these are Multi-Jet Fusion type printers, not SLS wax printers.
 There are some plastic resins, such as polystyrene, with similar melting points to waxes.
 Some of those materials are used for lost wax casting or investment casting in the SLS process.

 A stainless steel part like this would conventionally be cast using lost wax or investment casting.
 An investment of this part would be made in wax or a low-melting point plastic.
 It would then be coating in a high-temp ceramic, very similarly to how jewelry is made.
 The ceramic-coated investment would then be put in a high-temp furnace around 2000 degrees, fusing the ceramic material together.
 The wax or plastic filled pattern would then melt away.